nCoder24/flutter-gofiber-demo/README.md

-# flutter-gofiber-demo
+# Flutter GoFiber Demo

-Demo to describe the best practices to follow
+Demo to describe the best practices, directory structure and testing